Refinitiv/efx-grid/book/en/extensions/README.md

 The Pagination Extension does not provide any UI.
 You will need to install `@refinitiv-ui/elements` separately for the UI.
 The extension will automatically wire the functionalities to the UI element once it is presented.

 The pagination element is **completely independent** from the grid element and the Pagination Extension.
-So, any customization and feature request regarding the element has to be sent to the [Refinitiv UI team](mailto:RefinitivUIDev@refinitiv.com).
-The documentation for the element can be found on Refinitiv UI's [Pagination](https://ui.refinitiv.com/elements/pagination) page.
+So, any customization and feature request regarding the element has to be sent to the [ELF team](https://ui.refinitiv.com).
+The documentation for the element can be found on LSEG UI's [Pagination](https://ui.refinitiv.com/elements/pagination) page.

 ## Available extensions